-The first row has two items in it, a TITLE and a 3STATE item.
+The first row has two items in it: one is a TITLE, and the second is a 3STATE item.
 The second row also has two items.
 The second, the EDIT item, is invisible, because its label is an empty string.
 The caret will appear for editing, however, if the EDITSTART item is chosen.
-WINDOWPROPS can appear as part of the description of the menu, because a menu is, after all, just a special window.
+Windowprops can appear as part of the description of the menu, because a menu is, affer all, just a special window.
 You can specify not only the title with WINDOWPROPS, but also the position of the free menu, using the "left" and "bottom" properties, and the width of the border in pixels, with the "border" property.
 Evaluating this expression will return a window.
 You can see the menu by using the function OPENW.
 The following example illustrates this: